 The more closely one looks at the Padjanaks, or Kushans, the more obvious it becomes that they were Huns.
 Constantine Porphyrogenitus, in the paragraph below, describing the Padjanak custom of transferring ranks and power, might as well have been describing the customs of Attila's Huns and those of the Ephthalites.
-[The Ephthalites, or White Huns, were of the same stock as the Kushans, and thus as the Padjanaks.
-See the author's book Huns and Slavs.]

 At the time at which the Pechenegs were expelled from their country, their princes were, in the province of Irtim, Baïtzas; in Tzour, Kouel; in Gyla, Kourkoutai; in Koulpeï, Ipaos; in Charaboï, Kaïdoum; in the province of Talmat, Kostas; in Chopon, Giazis; in the province of Tzopon, Batas.
 After their deaths their cousins succeeded to their rule.
-For law and ancient principle have prevailed among them, depriving them of authority to transmit their ranks to their sons or their brothers, it being sufficient for those in power to rule for their own life-time only, and when they die, either their cousin or sons of their cousins must be appointed, so that the rank may not run exclusively in one branch of the family, but the collaterals also inherit and succeed to the honour; but no one from a stranger family intrudes and becomes a prince.68
+For law and ancient principle have prevailed among them, depriving them of authority to transmit their ranks to their sons or their brothers, it being sufficient for those in power to rule for their own life-time only, and when they die, either their cousin or sons of their cousins must be appointed, so that the rank may not run exclusively in one branch of the family, but the collaterals also inherit and succeed to the honour; but no one from a stranger family intrudes and becomes a prince.56